Adult: Biological adulthood

 Historically and cross-culturally, adulthood has been determined primarily by the start of puberty (the appearance of secondary sex characteristics such as menstruation and the development of breasts in women, ejaculation, the development of facial hair, and a deeper voice in men, and pubic hair in both sexes).
 In the past, a person usually moved from the status of child directly to the status of adult, often with this shift being marked by some type of coming-of-age test or ceremony.
 During the Industrial Revolution, children went to work as soon as they could in order to help provide for their family.
 There was not a huge emphasis on school or education in general.
 Many children could get a job and were not required to have experience as adults are nowadays.

-After the social construct of adolescence was created, adulthood split into two forms: biological adulthood and social adulthood.
-Thus, there are now two primary forms of adults: biological adults (people who have attained reproductive ability, are fertile, or who evidence secondary sex characteristics) and social adults (people who are recognized by their culture or law as being adults).
-Depending on the context, adult can indicate either definition.
-Another aspect of adulthood that is relatively new is psychological functioning.
-According to Jeffrey Arnett, adults can make financial decisions on their own, are financially independent, and are able to make difficult life decisions on their own.
+In recent years, studies of adulthood have identified characteristic traits that go far beyond mere physical maturity.
+These markers for a full, mentally developed, adult include traits of personal responsibilities in multiple aspects of life.

 Although few or no established dictionaries provide a definition for the two-word term biological adult, the first definition of adult in multiple dictionaries includes "the stage of the life cycle of an animal after reproductive capacity has been attained".
 Thus, the base definition of the word adult is the period beginning at physical sexual maturity, which occurs sometime after the onset of puberty.
 Although this is the primary definition of the base word "adult", the term is also frequently used to refer to social adults.
 The two-word term biological adult stresses or clarifies that the original definition, based on physical maturity (i.e. having reached reproductive competency), is being used.